Dataset Obfuscation: Its Applications to and Impacts on Edge Machine Learning: Discussions

 \subsection{Privacy Decline}

-The more times an obfuscated training dataset $T_{tr}'$ is disclosed, the more likely the raw dataset $T_{tr}$ is exposed by simply calculating the average, if the noises are mutually IID among each sharing.
-One possible solution could be training over multiple finer-grained subsets which are further sampled from the entire local training dataset $T_{tr}$, and applying the non-IID noise along the training process.
+The more times obfuscated training datasets $T_{tr}'$ are disclosed, the more likely the raw dataset $T_{tr}$ is exposed by simply calculating the average, if the noises are mutually IID among each sharing.
+One possible solution could be training over multiple fine-grained subsets which are further sampled from the entire local training dataset $T_{tr}$, and applying the non-IID noise along the training process.